Robotic Sorting Systems: Robot Management and Layout Design Optimization: Performance Analysis of RC-S

 { \textbf{Workforce factor}}

-In the operational context, the relationship between a VP and its respective entrance mirrors the relationship between a conveyor belt and its driving electric motor.
-A VP becomes eligible for occupation only when its associated loading station, situated at the aisle's entrance, is operational—indicative of the corresponding worker being actively engaged in tasks.
-The quantity of such active VPs is a critical determinant of the maximum capacity for robot throughput.
-Take, for instance, a scenario where 8 workers are stationed within an RSS featuring a $6+6$ aisle network.
-To ensure even distribution of traffic flow and mitigate congestion at the aisle network's periphery, these workers are strategically positioned along the four edges, as depicted in Figure~\ref{fig:workforce}.
-For ease of discussion, the notation $\alpha$ will be employed to denote the ratio of active workers to the network's maximum operational capacity in discussions that follow.

-The top 4 horizontal aisles and left 4 vertical aisles are served by workers, and thus robots could be loaded with parcels at the corresponding entrances.
+The workforce factor $\kappa$ represents the impact of the number of workers on the number of VPs that can be occupied.
+It is determined by the network size $(n_h, n_v)$ and the number of workers $n_w$.
+For each aisle, the newly generated VPs at the entrance can be occupied by loaded robots when the corresponding loading station is active and the worker at that station is engaged in tasks.
+The number of such VPs is a critical determinant of the maximum throughput.
+Consider, for instance, a scenario where eight workers are stationed in an RSS with a $6+6$ aisle network.
+To ensure balanced traffic flow and mitigate congestion at the periphery of the aisle network, the workers are evenly divided into four groups and positioned along the four edges of the site, as shown in Figure~\ref{fig:workforce}.
+Four horizontal aisles and four vertical aisles are served by these workers.
 We merge the areas covered by these aisles and obtain the blue polygon.

+For ease of discussion, we use $\alpha$ to denote the ratio of the number of workers to the network's maximum worker capacity.

-The ratio of area, namely the workforce factor $\kappa$, could be obtained by:
+The proportion of the blue area, referred to as the workforce factor $\kappa$, is derived by:

+We propose the following proposition regarding the relationship between the workforce factor and the number of occupied VPs: \begin{proposition} If either (\romannumeral1) the candidate feasible paths in RC-S include no more than two turns, or (\romannumeral2) the average travel distance of a task is less than $(2-\alpha) \min\{n_v, n_h\}$, then an upper bound on the proportion of occupied VPs is $\kappa$. \end{proposition} The proof is presented in Online Appendix B. Proposition~\ref{proposition:workforce} provides theoretical support for estimating the maximum network throughput.
+Next, we analyze the utilization rate of VPs under the RC-S scheme.

 { \textbf{Attenuation factor}}